Luciano Battagliero

 A required property cannot be omitted.

-Required properties model the presence of a key whose value may be transient or unresolved during part of its lifecycle.
+Required properties model the presence of a key whose value might be undefined, or might start undefined and resolve later.

 type Props = {